Sarah-HA-2021/Genetic-Approach-for-Optimizing-Ensembles-of-Classifiers/README.md

-# This repositry is an implementation of
+# This repository is an implementation of
 "Genetic Approach for Optimizing Ensembles of Classifiers" (Fr.
 J. Ordóñez, et.al., Proceedings of the Twenty-First International FLAIRS Conference, 2008)